webexpo/tool1/intl/README.md

 3. a `Source Language` section.

-It further has two further components that matter for translation purposes.
+It has two components that matter for translation purposes.
 These **can be modified**:

 1. a `Language` section, and